 I just love granola!
 It is so yummy and versatile.
-You can eat it with yogurt, milk or as a super crunchy snack.
-The low calorie granola recipe I share in this post is very simple and easy to make.
+You can eat it with yoghurt, milk or as a super crunchy snack.
+The low-calorie granola recipe I share in this post is very simple and easy to make.

 Home made granola is also super easy to make.
 All I used are: